-6.1.8 In respect of the 25% CIL receipts for Mayfair developments which WCC must spend in Mayfair, the allocation of funds is, in principle, broad.
+6.1.8 In respect of the 25% CIL receipts for Mayfair developments which WCC must spend in order to address the demands that development places on Mayfair, the allocation of funds is, in principle, broad.
 There is freedom to spend the money in Mayfair on "the provision, improvement, replacement, operations or maintenance of infrastructure or anything else that is concerned with addressing the demands that development places on an area."
-120
+110